 Keep the glue in a cool, dry place away from any moisture or direct heat sources.

-UHU all purpose glue contains solvents (Acetone & Alcohol) which are flammable, so make sure to store the glue somewhere safe.
+UHU all-purpose glue contains solvents (Acetone & Alcohol) that are flammable, so make sure to store the glue somewhere safe.

 What Materials does UHU All Purpose Glue work on?

 UHU all-purpose glue really is “All Purpose”.

 Almost any household material you could think of, UHU will bond to it, with very few exceptions.